-TRI Data Processing Center c/o Computer Sciences Corporation Suite 300 8400 Corporate Drive Landover, MD 20785-2294 Attention: TRI Withdrawal Request 301 429-5005 following year whether using Form R or Form A. If the reporting deadline falls on a Saturday or Sunday, EPA will accept the forms which are postmarked on the following Monday (i.e., the next business day).
-RY2004 reports should be postmarked on or before Friday, July 1, 2005.
+As specified in EPCRA section 313, the report for any calendar year must be submitted on or before July 1 of the following year whether using Form R or Form A. If the reporting deadline falls on a Saturday or Sunday, EPA will accept the forms which are postmarked on the following Monday (i.e., the next business day).
+RY2005 reports should be postmarked on or before Monday, July 3, 2006.
+If you submit using TRI-ME via the Central Data Exchange (CDX), you will receive your Facility Data (FDP) in an expedited fashion.
 Any voluntary revision to a report can be submitted anytime during the calendar year for the current or any previous reporting year.
 However, voluntary revisions for the current reporting year should be submitted by July 31 in order to be included in that year's public data release.
-Always remember to review your Facility Data Profile (FDP).
+Always remember to review your FDP.
 The FDP presents the information you have submitted to EPA.
 If the Technical Contact provided an email address in the Form R/Form A, they will receive an email notifying them when their FDP has been updated and posted to the FDP website.
 You can retrieve your FDPs at <www.triefdp.org>.
 If you have questions regarding your FDP, please send an email to tri.efdp@csc.com or call, 1-301-429-5005.